 The combination of Fed efforts to stimulate the economy by buying bonds and the potential slowdown should politicians fail to avert the fiscal cliff has made Treasuries the debt that money managers have to own.

-“Treasuries offer little real value, but in the short term, it is just hard to be a bear,” said Donald Ellenberger, who manages $10 billion for Federated Investors Inc. (FII) in Pittsburgh, in a Nov.
+“Treasuries offer little real value, but in the short term, it is just hard to be a bear,” said Donald Ellenberger, who manages $10 billion for Federated Investors Inc. (FII:US) in Pittsburgh, in a Nov.
 19 telephone interview.
 The company has moved from significantly “underweight” Treasuries compared with benchmark performance measures to adding the securities.
 “The fiscal cliff is a big deal, and the Fed is determined to keep rates low.”

 Ten-year yields will end the year at 1.74 percent, according to Bloomberg surveys.
 They will climb to 1.85 percent in the first quarter of next year, the predictions show.